shopware/docs/guides/plugins/themes/add-assets-to-theme.md

 ### Adding assets in theme.json file

-While working with your own theme, you might have already come across the [theme configuration](theme-configuration.md).
+While working with your own theme, you might have already come across the [Theme configuration](theme-configuration.md).
 In there, you have the possibility to configure your paths to your custom assets like images, fonts, etc. This way, please configure your asset path accordingly.

 {% code title="<plugin root>/src/Resources/theme.json" %}